DrAdamRoe/cloud-variations/README.md

  ![VM Instances](./documentation/vm-instances.png) VM Instances.

 Now, we want to set this up to run our software.
 The next step is to SSH into your server.
 There are many ways to do this.
 Click on the "SSH" button to see options.
 "Open in Browser Window" will open a new browser window running a virtual terminal, giving you command-line access to your server.
 This is a fancy option which Google Cloud offers, and I would recommend trying it.
-You can also open this from your local command line (click on `view glcoud command` to see what you would type into your local terminal), or of course good old fashioned `ssh` from your local computer.
+You can also open this from your local command line (click on `view gcloud command` to see what you would type into your local terminal), or of course good old fashioned `ssh` from your local computer.
 Once in, poke around your computer a bit.
 The command `python3 --version` will show you that a version of Python is installed (I see 3.9.2), and `which git` will return empty, showing that git is not installed.
 Note that this is the wrong version of Python -- we are using 3.11 everywhere else -- but it seems to work.
 You can upgrade the Python version on your virtual machine yourself, as an exercise in system administration.

 Let's start by installing git and well as venv: